-After PL/SQL Collection Method DELETE, EXTEND is the second collection procedure in the list.
+After PL/SQL Collection Method DELETE, EXTEND procedure in Oracle database is the second one on the list.
 We have used this procedure time and again but never got the chance to explore it in-detail.
 Thus I’ve decided to dedicate the whole blog to this Collection method.
 So sit back and enjoy the blog.

 If you are new to PL/SQL and don’t know what are Procedures then we have a tutorial for you.
 Click here and learn all about PL/SQL procedures in Oracle Database.